Rotator Cuff Injuries

 - Exercises to make the shoulder stronger and help it to move better

 Corticosteroids may be injected into the joint.
-It can quickly relieve pain and swelling.
-However, there are some risks to this treatment.
+It can ease pain and swelling quickly, but there are risks and side effects.
 It cannot be used often.
-The injection may only be used to treat pain that is severe or not going away with basic treatment.
+It may only be used to treat pain that is severe or not going away with basic care.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.